tetris245/ULTRAbc/README.md

 Changes for future version

 * Updated the xstatus command
-  - option bcr is now related the original Chinese BC Responsive mod
+  - bcr option is now related to the original Chinese BC Responsive mod
-  - you need to use the option rsp for the Responsive mod
+  - you need to use the rsp option for the Responsive mod
 * Fixed vulnerability issue in diaper command